web-platform-tests/wpt/docs/writing-tests/aamtest.md

 The aamtest tests are used to verify the mapping of web content to browser-exposed platform-specific accessibility APIs.
-These mappings are specified by the ARIA working group of the W3C in the following specifications:
+These mappings are specified by working groups of the W3C in the following specifications:

 * [Core-AAM](https://w3c.github.io/core-aam)
 * [HTML-AAM](https://w3c.github.io/html-aam)